 1. Residential Street Typology.
 Many of the streets identified as Residential Streets do not have curbs, gutter, or sidewalks and there is a lack of definition between the public right-of-way and private property.
 Parking occurs along the street edge often in gravel shoulders and without a consistent pattern.
-Figure below shows a standard residential street section with a 60' right-of-way that includes travel lanes, sidewalks, and bike lanes.
-In the future bike lanes could be converted to on-street parking.
+Figure 18C.300-2 below shows a standard residential street section with a 60' right-of-way that includes travel lanes, sidewalks, and bike lanes.
+In the future, bike lanes could be converted to on-street parking.
+Figure 18C.300-3 shows an 80' right-of-way with native plantings on either outer edge of the right-of-way.